Eastern Sierra Academy of Bridgeport, CA

 19 | Eastern Sierra Academy| Bridgeport |Calif. | 4.250 | 18

 My kids went to the Eastern Sierra Academy when we live on the eastern slopes of the Sierra Nevada Mountain range.
-It was quite a culture shock when we move to the east coast where I had been offered a job at a one of the larger janitorial services companies in Pennsylvania.
-It job offer was the perfect fit at the time since I wanted to be nearer to my aging parents who lived just outside of Philadelphia.
+It was quite a culture shock when we move to the east coast where I had been offered a job at a one of the larger cleaning service companies.
+They had janitorial jobs hiring local workers in Pennsylvania.
+The job offer was the perfect fit at the time since I wanted to be nearer to my aging parents who lived just outside of Philadelphia.
 D&D CleanIt is a professional janitorial cleaning company that was founded on the belief that clean matters whether you are a small business or a major corporation.
 The company service businesses throughout the Philadelphia tri-state area which means I am on the go drumming up new business.
 It's been a challenge, but satisfying.
 However, I can see the influence that Eastern Sierra Academy had on my older children.
 As they start the search for colleges, both of them are looking at schools in Colorado where there are mountains, lots of snow, and big open spaces.
 We were all sad to learn about the closing of the academy.
 The teachers and administration as well as the parents were all dedicated in pursuing the best school experience for their kids.

 Chapter 1 from the Eastern Sierra Academy WASC Self Study Report